Geode accuracy explanation and demonstrations

 - Tunnel – This allows the receiver to estimate a position for faster reacquisition when coming out of a tunnel.
 Set this to OFF to prevent the receiver from making incorrect position assumptions.

-The following is some sample code from Geode Connect showing how EHE (Estimated Horizontal Error) is determined based on the NMEA GST string data from the Geode.
+The following is some sample code from Geode Connect showing how EHE (Estimated Horizontal Error) is determined based on the NMEA RRE string data (or fallback to GST) from the Geode.

 if (LatitudeErrorEstimation != null && LongitudeErrorEstimation != null)